MacParthum/ReadMeGenerator/assets/sampleREADME.md

 ## Usage

-A little bit of coding in Node.js required :-)
+A little bit of coding.

 ## License